alexbfree/thesis/src/chapter-1.md

 During the PhD, I gave a number of additional presentations and published three workshop papers which included material from, or directly contributed to, this thesis and its arguments.

-- ["Designing for Human Autonomy: The next challenge that civic HCI must address"](https://eprints.ncl.ac.uk/273832) [@bowyer2017] - a short talk I presented to my peers at Open Lab in January 2017 laying out the landscape of reduced agency and possible avenues for improving humans' relationships to their data that my PhD would explore;
+- _[Designing for Human Autonomy: The next challenge that civic HCI must address](https://eprints.ncl.ac.uk/273832)_ [@bowyer2017] - a short talk I presented to my peers at Open Lab in January 2017 laying out the landscape of reduced agency and possible avenues for improving humans' relationships to their data that my PhD would explore;
-- ["Free Data Interfaces: Taking Human-Data Interaction to the Next Level"](https://eprints.ncl.ac.uk/273825) [@bowyer2018freedata] - a CHI 2018 workshop paper formalising my pre-PhD design thinking and outlining a vision for unconstrained and useful data interaction interfaces;
+- _[Free Data Interfaces: Taking Human-Data Interaction to the Next Level](https://eprints.ncl.ac.uk/273825)_ [@bowyer2018freedata] - a CHI 2018 workshop paper formalising my pre-PhD design thinking and outlining a vision for unconstrained and useful data interaction interfaces;
-- ["A Grand Vision for Post-Capitalist HCI: Digital Life Assistants"](https://eprints.ncl.ac.uk/273826) [@bowyer2018grandvision] - a CHI 2018 workshop paper where I imagined a form of digital computer assistant that is far more helpful and human-data-centric than the digital voice assistants of today;
+- _[A Grand Vision for Post-Capitalist HCI: Digital Life Assistants](https://eprints.ncl.ac.uk/273826)_ [@bowyer2018grandvision] - a CHI 2018 workshop paper where I imagined a form of digital computer assistant that is far more helpful and human-data-centric than the digital voice assistants of today;
-- ["Personal Data Use: A Human-centric Perspective"](https://eprints.ncl.ac.uk/273834) [@bowyer2020lecture] - in early 2020 just prior to the pandemic, I was invited to give lectures on my research to undergraduate students at both Northumbria University and Newcastle University;
+- _[Personal Data Use: A Human-centric Perspective](https://eprints.ncl.ac.uk/273834)_ [@bowyer2020lecture] - in early 2020 just prior to the pandemic, I was invited to give lectures on my research to undergraduate students at both Northumbria University and Newcastle University;
-- ["My Thesis in 3 Minutes: Understanding and Designing Human Data Relations"](https://www.youtube.com/watch?v=YFHXc_TfM5c) [@bowyer20213MT] - in April 2021, I presented my thesis in Newcastle University's 3-minute thesis competition, and was co-winner of the people's choice prize;
+- _[My Thesis in 3 Minutes: Understanding and Designing Human Data Relations](https://www.youtube.com/watch?v=YFHXc_TfM5c)_ [@bowyer20213MT] - in April 2021, I presented my thesis in Newcastle University's 3-minute thesis competition, and was co-winner of the people's choice prize;
-- ["Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration"](https://eprints.ncl.ac.uk/274297) [@bowyer2021twopurposes] - A workshop paper I presented at CHI 2021, where I first outlined my model of the two motivating factors for interacting with personal data.
+- _[Human-Data Interaction has two purposes: Personal Data Control and Life Information Exploration](https://eprints.ncl.ac.uk/274297)_ [@bowyer2021twopurposes] - A workshop paper I presented at CHI 2021, where I first outlined my model of the two motivating factors for interacting with personal data.

 <a name="1.3.2.4">**Publications from Peripheral Work**</a>